 Do: Wear a bracelet

-This one should be obvious, but you'd be surprised at how many women keep rubber bands on their wrists—even at elegant events.
-Before stepping out the house, swap your hair tie for a sleek bracelet.
+This one should be obvious, but you'd be surprised at how many people keep rubber bands on their wrists—even at nice events.
+Before stepping out of the house, swap your hair tie for a sleek bracelet.